flhofer/dell_TB16_firmware/README.md

 ## Pre-flight checklist
 Before flashing, verify all of the following:
 - Host laptop has Thunderbolt 3/4 support enabled in BIOS/UEFI
-- Dock is connected to AC power and the TB upstream cable is attached to the host
+- Dock is connected to AC power, and the TB upstream cable is attached to the host
 - Linux step: at least one monitor is connected to each MST path when updating MST (`DP/VGA` and `mDP/HDMI`)
 - `fwupdmgr get-devices` lists your TB dock/cable targets before starting
 - You are running commands as `root` or with `sudo`